thoughtbot/upcase/README.md

 ## Deployment

-Circle CI deploys to staging automatically when a build passes on master.
+CircleCI deploys to staging automatically when a build passes on master.
 Once your changes have been verified in a browser on staging, you can deploy to
 production: